wiwao/ThermalCam_Tracker/README.md

 $ sudo chmod -x thermalcam.desktop to permit to excute.

-*the above exec with dammy IP adress(Thermal FPS will be lesser) or your actual network IP adress
+*the above exec with dammy IP address(Thermal FPS will be lesser) or your actual network IP address
 `./PI_Lepton3.0_nano_x2 192.168.0.175` <<- danny Ip address in the scrept

 ![icon](image/kdicon.png)